-Earlier in 2016, a consultation was led by the Government to discuss necessary changes to the Domestic Renewable Heat Incentive (RHI).
+In early 2016, a consultation was led by the Government to discuss necessary changes to the Domestic Renewable Heat Incentive (RHI).
 Following this consultation, the Department for Business, Energy and Industrial Strategy (BEIS) published its response which was made available in December 2016.
 Detailed within this response are a number of reforms which will affect the Domestic RHI Scheme later this year.

 The proposed changes are designed to sustain the Domestic RHI’s commitment to help households incorporate renewable, low-carbon heating technologies into their homes.
 The four technologies already supported by the Scheme will continue to be supported which include: biomass boilers (and stoves), air source heat pumps, solar thermal, and ground source heat pumps.
-Outlined below is an overview of the principal changes proposed to come into force in the Spring, pending Parliamentary approval.
+Outlined below is an overview of the principal changes proposed to come into force in the Spring/Summer, pending Parliamentary approval.

 1. Tariff Uplifts

-These uplifted tariffs are proposed to come into effect in the Spring.
+These uplifted tariffs are proposed to come into effect in the Spring/Summer 2017.
 Applicants who join the Domestic RHI Scheme on or after 14th December 2016 will receive the tariff rate current at the date of applying before subsequently becoming eligible for the increased tariff rate when it is implemented.
 This tariff increase will happen automatically so applicants will not need to do anything.